react-navigation/react-navigation.github.io/versioned_docs/version-6.x/configuring-links.md

 };
 ```

-Note that the `prefix` option is not supported on Web.
+Note that the `prefixes` option is not supported on Web.
 The host & domain names will be automatically determined from the Website URL in the browser.
 If your app runs only on Web, then you can omit this option from the config.

 ### Multiple subdomains​